AliciaMMorgan/cross-industry-pm-playbook/README.md

 ⸻

-📬 **Connect With Me
+📬 Connect With Me

-For speaking invitations or strategic collaborations, please refer to my website for more information.
+For speaking invitations, leadership opportunities, or strategic collaborations, please refer to my website for more information.

 🌐 https://aliciammorgan.com/
 🎙️ Speaker • PM Strategist • Innovation Leader